Thermostable DNA polymerase: B-family

-The archaeal variants (belonging to the B-type) produce blunt ends (the Tli polymerase produces an overhang in about 30% of the products) and instead of the 5'→3' exonuclease activity have an activity for correcting synthesis errors (proof-reading), the 3'→5' exonuclease activity.
+The B-type DNA polymerases produce blunt ends (the Tli polymerase produces an overhang in about 30% of the products).
+It displays 3'→5' exonuclease activity, unlike the bacterial 5'→3'.
+This activity plays a proofreading role.
 In archaeal polymerases, the error rate suffers when a Klenow fragment analogue is generated, as the correcting exonuclease activity is removed in the process.
-Some archaeal DNA polymerases are characterised less by their suitability for standard PCR than by their reduced inhibition in the amplification of A-DNA or DNA with modified bases.